 Gartner

-Gartner highlights that while initial AI infrastructure investments are often subsidized by hyperscalers and software vendors, a majority of these projects struggle to achieve full return on investment.
-This suggests that vendor incentives can mask underlying cost inefficiencies and project underperformance.
-Only a few AI initiatives, particularly in IT Service Management, demonstrate significant payoff, indicating a need for enterprises to look beyond initial subsidies for long-term financial sustainability.
+Gartner observes that initial AI infrastructure investments, often subsidized by vendors, frequently fail to achieve full return on investment.
+This suggests vendor incentives can obscure underlying cost inefficiencies.
+While some AI initiatives, particularly in IT Service Management, show significant payoff, enterprises must look beyond initial subsidies for long-term financial sustainability and value realization.

-Gartner also points to evolving risks in specialized AI projects, with a significant number, such as mainframe exits, potentially failing.
-However, recent analysis suggests that migrating to mainframes could be a more cost-effective alternative for some organizations compared to other solutions, despite potential vendor lock-in concerns.
-This presents a nuanced view on infrastructure choices, balancing cost-efficiency against strategic risks.
+Gartner also highlights evolving risks in specialized AI projects, with some potentially failing.
+However, recent analysis suggests migrating to mainframes could be a more cost-effective alternative for some organizations compared to other solutions, despite potential vendor lock-in concerns.
+This presents a nuanced view on infrastructure choices, balancing cost-efficiency against strategic risks and maturity assessments like the Hype Cycle.

 Coverage